The NSW Government is upgrading Memorial Avenue to a four lane road to meet the future transport needs of Sydney’s north west.

 The Memorial Avenue upgrade will reduce travel times and congestion for motorists and improve road safety.

-- Contract award: Expected second half of 2019
+- Main contract award: Expected first half of 2020

-- Start date of construction: Late 2019, weather permitting
+- Start date of main construction: Late 2020, weather permitting

-- Project cost: Project cost will be available once the contract is awarded
+- Project cost: Will be available once the contract is awarded.

 The key benefits to the community include: